TeYuanLiu/teyuanliu.github.io/content/blog/kubernetes.md

     -   OpenTelemetry collector for collecting and forwarding telemetry data
     -   Datadog agent for collecting logs, metrics, and traces
 -   Security
-    -   Falco sidecar for monitoring runtime security
+    -   Falcon sidecar for monitoring runtime security
     -   Cert-manager sidecar for periodic TLS certificate renewing
 -   Storage
     -   Redis sidecar for local data caching and periodic write-back to the database